S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 People's understanding of the organization is limited and the environment is always changing.
 Therefore it's essential that delegator, delegatees and other relevant stakeholders regularly evaluate and when useful, improve the design of domains as their understanding of each domain and its contribution to a value chain deepens.

-If the design of a domain is primitive or flawed, it will impede the team or role keeper's ability to contribute effectively to the purpose of the organization, even if the delegatees are doing a great job of accounting for the domain in the way it is currently designed.
+If the design of a domain is primitive or flawed, it will impede the team or rolekeeper's ability to contribute effectively to the purpose of the organization, even if the delegatees are doing a great job of accounting for the domain in the way it is currently designed.
 Therefore it's essential that a domain's design is regularly evaluated so that a poor or out of date design can be improved incrementally as people learn over time.

 If changes are made to one domain, consider if other domains are affected and make changes accordingly.
 Especially look to subdomains and dependent domains.